terrestris/momo3/docs/geoportal/geodata_request_list.md

-#Geodata Requests
+# Geodata Requests

-######List of geodata layers to be provided and uploaded to the MOMO geoportal
+###### List of geodata layers to be provided and uploaded to the MOMO geoportal
 This list is meant as a living document and is not complete.
 Please add all data layers you want to provide to this list!

-####1.
-General River Basin Characteristics
+#### 1. General River Basin Characteristics
 - Kharaa river basin (whole catchment)
   - *format:* shapefile
   - *data provider:* IGB
-      -  -> uploaded to geoportal on 17.12.2015, 17:31h by [V. Bremerich](https://github.com/vanbremer) (IGB)
+    -  -> re-uploaded to geoportal on 22.01.2016, 17:31h by [V. Bremerich](https://github.com/vanbremer) (IGB)
-      -  file name: kharaa_basin.shp
+    -  file name: 01_kharaa_river_basin_32648.shp
-      -  suggested layer name: "Kharaa Basin"
+    -  suggested layer name: "Kharaa River Basin"
     -  suggested position in layer tree:
       - Themenmodul 1: Hydrologie, Landnutzung
         - Einzugsgebiet Kharaa

   - Kharaa river basin subbasins (updated version 2016)
     - slight changes at the outlets of individual subbasins to eliminate artifacts at the intersection of river network and subbasin boundaries (subbasins where derived from a DEM while the river network was digitised with a higher resolution from topographical maps, subbasins need to be adapted to match the river network at river junctions)